 Postcard Happiness Project – An initiative to allow people to send “a little postal kindness” to those who are in need of a boost.
 In addition to sending postcards to the people featured on the site, you can also contact the project’s creator, Tatjana Buisson, to suggest possible recipients.

 Post Pals – “Post a smile on a sick child’s face.”
-This fantastic U.K. initiative uses the postal system to brighten the day for children living with chronic illness.
+This U.K. initiative uses the postal system to brighten the day for children living with chronic illness.
 Post Pals was started by Vikki who was inspired by the positive impact of the many cards and letters she received when first bedbound due to severe ME.

 Reduce, Reuse, Resend